This post may contain affiliate links. Read our disclosure policy here.

-Mix the ingredients in 5 minutes and let the oven do the rest to enjoy a warm and chocolatey baked oatmeal bowl.
+Mix the ingredients in 5 minutes and let the oven do the rest to enjoy a warm bowl of chocolate baked oatmeal.

 Chocolate Chip Baked Oatmeal Recipe

-There’s something about oats for breakfast that makes me want to find more ways to enjoy it.
-And this recipe, my friends, will rock your world!
+There’s something about oats for breakfast that makes me want to find more ways to enjoy them.
+We’ve already made gingerbread oatmeal and oatmeal breakfast brownies.
+And this recipe is another that will rock your world!
 It’s as simple as combining ingredients and baking.
 Plus, you can save time the night before by getting a few steps ahead and finishing the next morning.

 Ingredients